Kidus-Tesfaye/synergyTelecom/README.md

-﻿# Data analysis and Churn prediction for an imaginary telecommunication company.
+﻿# Data analysis and Churn prediction for a telecommunication company.

 ## *Introduction*
 This project aims to predict customers who are likely to churn for a telecom company using Machine Learning.
 As it is much more expensive to gain new customers, it is important to identify churners and take proactive retention measures. <br>